bikeshaving/crank/website/guides/04-handling-events.md

 }
 ```

 We use the `reset` flag to check whether we need to set the `value` of the underlying input DOM element, and we omit the `value` prop when we aren’t performing a reset.
-This design decision means we can let the browser deal with form elements without rerendering or managing state, while still allowing them to be rerendered as necessary.
+The input is therefore both uncontrolled in that we do not track its value, but also controllable via normal rendering when we want to reset its `value` to the empty string.